Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/READMEfinal.md

  # Output

- Will receive pop up information of deleted teams also it will send an email behalf of mail sender
+ Will receive pop up information of deleted teams,also it will send an email behalf of mail sender